Pterotracheidae

 Click on an image to view larger version & data in a new window

-- Central rachidian tooth polycuspid with prominent central cusp, flanked on either side by numerous short cusps that decrease in size laterally
+2. Central rachidian tooth (lower center in photo below) polycuspid with a prominent middle cusp that is flanked on either side by numerous short cusps

 Comments